HomeDedibox ServersDedicated ServerHow to

 How to get started with your Dedibox server

-Once you have a Dedibox server, have installed an OS and connected via SSH you are ready to get started using it.
-This document gives you some tips and hints about the basics.
+Once you have a Dedibox server, installed an OS and connected to it via SSH, you are ready to start using it.
+This document gives you some basic information and tips for using your Dedibox server.

 How to use the shell

 By default, there is no graphical desktop available on a server.
-Instead, you run all commands in text mode in a shell/terminal.
-The shell is very powerful.
-It allows you to carry out a huge range of actions, including installing, configuring and using software, creating, editing and deleting files and folders, and configuring your machine.
-You can connect to the shell via SSH
+Instead, you run all commands in text mode in a powerful shell/terminal.
+It allows you to carry out several actions, including installing, configuring and using software, creating, editing and deleting files and folders, and configuring your machine.
+You can connect to the shell via SSH.

 The most basic commands required for using your server via the shell can be found in our basic Linux commands tutorial.